dev-tty0/Piforce-Web/README.md

 # Download

+For the raspberry pi version 3, the link is:

+For the raspberry pi version 3 with GPIO auto-reset (http://www.arcade-projects.com/forums/index.php?thread/615-games-that-won-t-allow-for-auto-reset-when-netbooting/&postID=6248#post6248) use:

-The download image can be found here: http://www.mediafire.com/download/qpzby3nxd7hgqab/Piforce-Web_v1.0.zip
+The download image for the pi versions 1 and 2 can be found here: http://www.mediafire.com/download/qpzby3nxd7hgqab/Piforce-Web_v1.0.zip

 # Installation